ony3000/tailwind-joy/apps/website/docs/apis/70-switch.md

 :::

-By default, props available for HTML `<input>` are also available for Checkbox component.
+By default, props available for HTML `<input>` are also available for Switch component.
 Other props are as follows:

 ### `color`